gergo123/html5-boilerplate/readme.md

 # Description

-Minimalistic html5 boilerplate with scaling header, main and footer sections.
+Minimalistic html5 boilerplate with scaling header, main and footer sections with webpack support.

 # Goals of the template

 + To allow the content part to be small becase of the shortness of content, all the while keeping the footer at the very bottom.
 + And if the content grows, a vertical scroll bar should appear as you would expect to work on any other website.
++ Have a basic setup of **webkack** with basic css interpreters.

 # Tech
-No package managgers or transformations.
-Plain simple old **Html** with **Css**.
++ Html, Css
++ webpack

 ## Ipsum provided by
 https://baconipsum.com/